amirghaffari/many-to-many-relationship-slick/README.md

 ### Why Play?

 - Asynchronous and non-blocking IO
-- Stateless servers hold no server-side state, so they scales better horizontally
+- Stateless servers hold no server-side state, so they scale better horizontally
 - Containerless (no need to servers such as Tomcat, GlassFish, or WebLogic), so easy to compile, run, and deploy
 - Automatic reloading of code changes